binggu56/lime/README.md

 # Welcome to LIght-Matter Everything!

-The long-term goal is to provide a simple-to-use package for the investigation of light-matter coupling.
+The ultimate goal is to provide a simple-to-use package to study how light interacts with matter.

 Check http://binggu.me/lime for documentations!

+# Quantum dynamics

+# Quantum chemistry

+# Others
+## Schmidt decomposition